digiscot/digiscot-website/pages/evolution/digital-pioneers/shapinsay.md

 ### Who was involved?

-**Lynne:** Over 30 people have directly been involved from the community in working on the project and feature in the <a target='_blank' href="https://www.facebook.com/ShapDevTrust/videos/vb.116047575144237/1108799772535674/?type=2&theater">'Sew Shapinsay'</a> film.
+**Lynne:** Over 30 people have directly been involved from the community in working on the project and many of them feature in the <a target='_blank' href="https://www.facebook.com/ShapDevTrust/videos/vb.116047575144237/1108799772535674/?type=2&theater">'Sew Shapinsay'</a> film.

 With my video production background and use of the iPad to capture <a target='_blank' href="http://www.orkneycommunities.co.uk/shapinsay/">Shapinsay Development Trust</a> activities and community events, it seemed a natural progression to use this resource as fully as possible and for me to play a key coordinating role.